BalajiKs171095/mbcrump.github.io/_posts/2017-06-12-building-an-ics-for-azure-functions-webinar.md

 ![image](/files/azure-new-app1.png)

-Next, I chose a language and happily picked C# (*something that Amazon AWS Lambdas doesn't offer*) and used a HttpTrigger template.
+Next, I chose a language and happily picked C# (*Amazon AWS Lambdas only supports C# via .NET Core*) and used a HttpTrigger template.
 How cool is it to have templates like this?!?

 ![image](/files/azure-quickstart-templates.png)